 Our hiking trails are also great for trail running, as there’s a wide variety of grades, widths, and technical difficulty.
 So they’ll keep you on your toes!
 You can also easily find circuit routes, so that you don’t have to turn around or uber back to your starting place.
 Newlands Forest is a great place to start, as much of it is shaded and challenging, but not too steep.

 2. Mountain biking

-Like trail running, there are some fantastic trails around Cape Town for mountain biking.
+Like trail running, there are some fantastic mountain bike trails around Cape Town.
 With such beautiful surroundings, you’ll find a large range of grades and difficulties suited to all different levels of mountain bikers.